-In some cases, with prior approval, recipients may be able to work with their COPS Office Program Manager to identify additional project-related allowable costs that could be supported with program income.
+In some cases, with prior approval, recipients may be able to work with their COPS Office Program Manager or Grant Program Specialist to identify additional projectrelated allowable costs that could be supported with program income.

 Earned program income can be spent only on allowable costs incurred during the award period.
 Program income cannot be commingled with other awards and cannot be used for purposes outside the scope of the award that generated the income.